List of Bleach characters: Σ: Shaz Domino

 Shaz Domino (シャズ・ドミノ, Shazu Domino) is Sternritter assigned with the Greek letter Sigma, whose ability to absorb surrounding Reishi with his regenerative power Stigma (Sutiguma) renders him virtually unable to be killed.
 Shaz was originally one of Gremmy's imagined constructs before he used Sigma, previously known as The Viability" (Za Baiabiritī), to give himself a true body and freedom from Gremmy's influence.
 Following Head Captain Yamamoto's death, Shaz stands among the ruins of the SRDI, having already killed a number of scientists and thrown three knives into Akon's back, just as the latter manages to free Ichigo Kurosaki from the Garganta.
 Spotting Ichigo, whom he does not recognize, Shaz introduces himself as one of the Sternritters and ends up being attacked while attempting explain his special ability.
 As revealed in the "Beginning of the Revive of Tomorrow" side story in the 13 Blades fanbook, after escaping the Soul Society, Shaz participated in the Wandenreich's second invasion of the Seireitei with the intention to learn the method of creating his own Hōgyoku before being ultimately defeated by Izuru Kira.

-Shaz is voiced by Shinya Takahashi in the Japanese version of the anime.
+Shaz is voiced by Shinya Takahashi in the original Japanese version of the anime.